AndrasKovacs/smalltt/README.md

 [src/SymTable.hs](src/SymTable.hs) is a custom mutable hash table implementation, keyed by source position spans.
-The reason for writing this is that I have had performance problems with `hashtables`, the primary mutable hashtable package, where it was outperformed by the immutable `Data.HashMap`, which should not really happen.
+The reason for writing this is that I have had performance problems with `hashtables`, the primary mutable hashtable package, where it was even outperformed by the immutable `Data.HashMap`.
 However, this was a few years ago, so I should benchmark my version against alternatives.

 I'm also using a custom hash function on bytestrings, which is mostly based on the non-AES "fallback" hasher in [ahash](https://github.com/tkaitchuck/aHash).

-I indent to release in the future a generic variant of my hashtable (which is not specialized to source span keys) along with my hash function.
+I intend to release in the future a generic variant of my hashtable (which is not specialized to source span keys) along with my hash functions.

 #### Libraries